-- What decisions will be made (setting priorities, allocating resources, leadership changes, etc.)

-- How decisions are made

-- When decisions will be made
+- Decisions to be made (setting priorities, allocating resources, leadership changes, etc.) - How decisions are made - When decisions are made - How everyone has an equal opportunity to be involved in decision-making

 Document how your coalition makes decisions (who and what criteria are used) and post or distribute the document for all coalition members to read.